1. Stay at the Scene

 The drivers and passengers should remain at the scene.
 Even though the accident might initially look like a minor collision because of no immediate obvious injury, it is important to stay and correctly assess the damages.
-Examine all the people that were involved in the accident and make sure they are able to breathe and move properly.
+Examine all the people involved in the car accident and ensure that they can breathe and move properly.
 If a person experiences serious pain, do not move them before medical help arrives.
-If people are hurt, it is important to wait for the police and offer all the needed information about the accident.
+If people are injured, it is important to wait for the police and provide all the necessary information about the accident.
 Fleeing the scene is called “hit-and-run” and might have serious legal consequences like suspension or cancellation of your driver’s license or even imprisonment.

 If you can safely keep your car where it is, don’t move it unless it is causing major traffic problems.
 If you have to move your car, safely pull over to the shoulder of the road.